ashkren/RAG-paper-analysis/README.md

 ---

 <details>
-<summary>If you were tasked with building a RAG chatbot that is used for troubleshooting technical issues in a cloud infrastructure platform (like AWS or Azure), would you use RAG-Sequence or RAG-Token?</summary>
+<summary>If you were tasked with building a RAG chatbot that is used for troubleshooting technical issues in a cloud infrastructure platform (like AWS or Azure) and you could choose the underlying architecture, would you use RAG-Sequence or RAG-Token?</summary>

 Because each step of a troubleshooting answer might depend on different documentation sources — such as error codes, CLI commands, or configuration guides — RAG-Token’s token-level retrieval lets the model dynamically pull the most relevant technical details as it generates the response.
 </details>